chrisdedman/work_management/README.md

 ## Time Worked Management
-App that give the user the opportunity to add their time worked into a database.
-The user can record their time worked according to the date work as well as the task accomplish this day.
-The user have the option to view the full content of the database as well as the total hour worked.
+Give the user the ability to add their completed work to a database.
+The user can register his time worked according to the date of work as well as the task accomplished on this day.
+The user has the possibility to visualize the complete content of the database as well as the total number of hours worked.

 ### DEMO
 This is few screenshot of the program running.